department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/Profile-2.0-Conversation-Guide.md

 - Open VA.gov in a tab
 - Open Mobile prototype in another tab (https://vsateams.invisionapp.com/share/34WJ8JOCMAB)
 - Open Desktop prototype in another tab (https://vsateams.invisionapp.com/share/FJW9OGY2B9A)
-- Open old profile (need to add) to show at the end
+- Open old profile (in staging) to show at the end

 ## Intro